 The choir and thousands of believers hold the lit candles high, these are called “tortses” here.

-The procession follows a specific route, from the Cathedral it climbs the walls of Arseniou street and going through the gate of the palace arrives at the Esplanade and from there to the historic city centre.
+The procession follows a specific route, from the Cathedral it climbs the walls of Arseniou street and goes through the gate of the palace arrives at the Esplanade, and from there to the historic city centre.